Hgot7/Hgot7/README.md

 - 🔭 I’m currently working at **Software House**

-- 📫 Computer engineering student at **Rajamangala University of Technology Thanyaburi**
+- 📫 I graduated with a degree in Computer Engineering from **Rajamangala University of Technology Thanyaburi**

 - 🌱 I’m currently learning **Nuxt.js, Next.js And Docker**